solasoy/oasis-app/implementation-plan-auth-redesign.md

     - Number of payments
     - Amount for each payment

+### Step 8: Implement Email Page
+Create a page at `/admin/email` that allows admins to customize and send emails:

+- All emails will be sent from a fixed admin address (e.g., oasis@email.com)
+- Allow creation of email templates with boilerplate information that can be modified
+- Each template will have a descriptive title (e.g., "Welcome Email to Couples")
+- Support automated "sends" such as reminder emails on specific days
+- Include the ability to automatically forward emails to one or more other email addresses

+### Step 9: Implement Customizations Page
+Create a page at `/admin/customizations` that allows admins to customize documents:

+- Support creation of custom documents in Word, PowerPoint, or Excel which can be converted to PDF
+- Allow document uploads with links to these documents provided elsewhere in the app
+- Documents can be accessed from the dashboard, opened, viewed in the app, and downloaded
+- Include a text box describing the document being customized (e.g., Oasis Agreement)
+- Provide document upload functionality
+- Display a list of all customized documents that have been uploaded
+- Support various customizable documents:
+  - Checklist of items to bring to the retreat
+  - Suggested reading/videos/podcasts/activities to prepare couples for the retreat
+  - Overview of the Oasis Garden Experience (6-8 week post-oasis mentorship program)

+### Step 10: Implement Reports Page
+Create a page at `/admin/reports` that allows admins to generate reports from the database:

+- Support custom SQL queries to view, print, and email specific database content
+- Include pre-built queries for common reports:
+  - Application data for one or more couples from a specific retreat cohort or across cohorts
+  - Intake form data
+  - Food preference information
+  - Checklist status (which checklist items in the dashboard have been completed) for accepted couples
+- Render reports in a table on the page with options to download as CSV/Excel or upload to Google Sheets

-### Step 7: Update Landing Page
+### Step 11: Update Landing Page
 Update the landing page to include links to both login pages:
 - Admin Login
 - Participant Login

-### Step 8: Remove Existing Login Page
+### Step 12: Remove Existing Login Page
 Remove the existing login page at `/login` and update any references to it.

 ## Implementation Strategy

 1. **Database Changes First**: Create the 'participants' table in Supabase
 2. **Authentication Flow Next**: Implement the login pages and update the middleware
+3. **Admin Portal Development**: Create the admin portal and its associated pages
-3. **UI Components Last**: Create the profile creation page and update the landing page
+4. **UI Components Last**: Update the landing page and remove the existing login page

-This approach ensures that the core authentication infrastructure is in place before updating the UI components.
+This approach ensures that the core authentication infrastructure is in place before developing the admin portal and its features.

 ## Testing Plan